OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-cd-to-co/index.md

 ## Backup the database

-Perhaps one of the most obvious tasks to perform in the continuous operations phase of a DevOps lifecycle is backing up the database.
+Perhaps one of the most obvious tasks to perform in the Continuous Operations phase of a DevOps lifecycle is backing up the database.

 The [MySQL Docker image](https://hub.docker.com/_/mysql) documentation provides an example command to backup the database with `mysqldump` run inside the active container with `docker exe`.
 We’ll take that example and rewrite it as a call to `kubectl exe` to perform the backup on a running pod.